OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 On August 11th 2014 **Richard Pietro’s Open Government Tour** (OGT14) attracted a crowd to the Millennium Library in downtown Winnipeg.
 The event was sponsored by [Open Democracy Manitoba](http://opendemocracymanitoba.ca), and hosted by [Community News Commons](http://www.communitynewscommons.org/) and the [Winnipeg Public Library](http://wpl.winnipeg.ca/library/).

 ![Richard Pietro with Motorcycle](/public/images/2014-11-30-open-government-tour-recap.jpg)
-> Above: Richard Pietro with the Motorcycle he drove across Canada raising awareness about the Open Goverment movement.
+> Above: Richard Pietro with the motorcycle he drove across Canada raising awareness about the Open Goverment movement.

-Although we'd spoken during the video chat planning sessions with other OGT14 "City Champions", I'd only met Ricard in person that day.
+Although we'd spoken during the video chat planning sessions with other OGT14 "City Champions", I'd only met Ricard in person the day of the event.
 Fellow ODM member [Ken Harasym](https://twitter.com/kenharasym) and I met him in the morning at a motorbike shop on Pembina, followed by breakfast at the Pancake house.
 Despite [the bike problems he was dealing with](http://www.webnotwar.ca/ogt14-week-7-update/) Richard was in good spirits.
 With his bike out of commission, I voluteered to chauffeur Richard around for the day.
 This meant I was able to join him discussing Open Government and Open Data with [Dahlia Kurtz](https://twitter.com/DahliaKurtz) on her [CJOB](http://www.cjob.com) radio show.

 The Winnipeg OGT14 event was co-moderated by Richard and myself ([Kyle Geske](http://twitter.com/stungeye) of Open Democracy Manitoba).
 The evening started with Richard defining Open Government and Open Data and why they are important, with the help of a few memes.